How can schools best cater for the diverse needs of their SEMH children to increase access to the curriculum?

 - Provide staff and parent training programmes, as well as self-help tools, to deal with students' SEMH.

-Finally, the youngster is influenced by his or her parents and teachers.
+Finally, the young person might be influenced by his or her parents and wider family.
 Examine the child's actions to discover if they are the result of emotional or social stress.
 Always make an effort to discover more about the child, get closer to him, and figure out how to find him.